 A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

-Lucid Trading is $249 cheaper to get started.
-DayTraders charges $379 one-time.
-Lucid Trading charges $130 one-time.
+Lucid Trading is $459 cheaper to get started.
+DayTraders charges $469 one-time plus a $130 activation fee.
+Lucid Trading charges $140 one-time.

-DayTraders uses Intraday Trailing drawdown at 5% ($2,500 buffer once locked at initial), while Lucid Trading uses .
+DayTraders uses EOD Trailing drawdown at 5% ($2,000 buffer once locked at initial), while Lucid Trading uses .

 When comparing withdrawal frequency, the gap between payouts matters.
-DayTraders has no minimum profitable days requirement between withdrawals.
-Lucid Trading requires 5 profitable trading days between each withdrawal — at 20 trading days per month, that works out to roughly 4 payouts per month.
+DayTraders requires 8 profitable trading days between each withdrawal, while Lucid Trading requires 5 profitable trading days.
+At 20 trading days per month, that means DayTraders can request roughly 2 payouts per month versus Lucid Trading's 4.

 News trading allowed · Only 2 min trading days